 #8: 2008 to 2017 Yamaha XV1900A Star Raider

-Coming out of the early 2000’s, Yamaha wanted to tap into the newly emerging sport cruiser segment that, for decades prior, had been relegated to only a small portion of the riding population.
-Taking their XV1900A Star Roadliner, an excellent touring bike that still crushes miles to this day, they pulled off the windshield, the saddlebags, the backrest for the rear passenger, and dropped the seat almost down to bobber height.
+Coming out of the early 2000s, Yamaha wanted to tap into the newly emerging sport cruiser segment that, for decades prior, had been relegated to only a tiny portion of the riding population.
+Taking their XV1900A Star Roadliner, an excellent touring bike that still crushes miles to this day, they pulled off the windshield, the saddlebags, the backrest for the rear passenger and dropped the seat almost down to bobber height.

-As well, the front forks were raked harder and lengthened, and a 210 mm wide rear tire was shoehorned in to get power from the 1,854 cc V-twin.
-123 lb-ft of torque from that bad boy set the rear wheel spinning if you dropped the clutch too hard.
+The front forks were raked harder and lengthened, and a 210mm wide rear tire was shoehorned in to get power from the 1,854 cc V-twin.
+With 123 lb-ft of torque from that bad boy, you could set the rear wheel spinning violently if you dropped the clutch too hard.
 However, if you got the perfect hookup, the Star Raider leaped forwards, promptly followed by the rider’s scream of excitement.

 #7: 2002-2006 Harley-Davidson VRSCA V-Rod

-The early 2000’s were both a good time and a rough period for Harley Davidson.
-On the positive side, they were seeing a jump in sales after the lackluster end of the 1990’s.
+The early 2000s were both a good time and a rough period for Harley Davidson.
+On the positive side, they saw a jump in sales after the lackluster end of the 1990s.
 They were also involved with flat-track and drag-bike racing teams, and out of that came the VR-1000 Revolution engine, a prototype for a super-cruiser bike.
 On the downside, however, the Harley Davidson experiment with Buell Motorcycles as a sub-brand was already going sour, with the sporty cruisers and road bikes not resonating well with customers at all.

-From the VR-1000 engine, however, Harley Davidson made the now legendary VRSCA V-Rod, a V-twin engine with 1,131 cc’s of displacement.
-84 lb-ft of torque and 115 HP rumbled out of the venerable engine at stock.
-However, the true glory of the engine was its nearly endless headroom for tuning and building up.
-The VRSCA V-Rod from this generation, already powerful enough to place 5th on this list, soon became known as the engine you wanted in your drag bike, and it is still an extremely potent engine on the dragstrip today.
+From the VR-1000 engine, however, Harley Davidson made the now legendary VRSCA V-Rod, a V-twin engine displacing 1,131cc and producing 115hp and 84 lb-ft of torque.
+However, the true glory of the machine was its nearly endless headroom for tuning and building up.
+The VRSCA V-Rod from this generation, already powerful enough to place 5th on this list, soon became known as the engine you wanted in your drag bike, and it is still an incredibly potent engine on the dragstrip today.

 #6: 2014-2015 Honda Gold Wing Valkyrie

-What do you get if you take one of the most popular long distance tourers of all time, strip it of all its touring gear, give it a muscle cruiser profile, and sell it to the mass market?
+What do you get if you take one of the most popular long-distance tourers of all time, strip it of its touring gear, give it a muscle cruiser profile, and sell it to the mass market?
 The Honda Gold Wing Valkyrie, of course!

-Unusual on this list of V-twins and thunderous triples, the Valkyrie packed a flat-six boxer under its massive front end.
-123 lb-ft of torque and 117 HP moved the 700 lbs wet bike at rapid pace down the road, and could leap forwards to 60 MPH at about the same speed most mid-600cc sportbikes could at the time.
+The Valkyrie packed a flat-six boxer under its massive front end, which was unusual on this list of V-twins and thunderous triples.
+117hp and 123 lb-ft of torque moved the 700 lbs (wet) bike rapidly, and it could leap towards 60mph at about the same speed most mid-600cc sportbikes could at the time.

 #5: 2010-2017 Triumph Rocket III Roadster

-Leave it to the British to show up the USA in “How to do it correctly!”
+Leave it to the British to show the USA in “How to do it correctly!”
 Introduced in 2010, the first version of the Rocket III Roadster was an absolute powerhouse of a bike.
-2,294 cc’s in an inline-triple, pushing out 162 lb-ft of torque and 146 HP, it was the biggest, baddest, most powerful cruiser that had ever come from Triumph.
+2,294 cc’s in an inline-triple, pushing out 146hp and 162 lb-ft of torque, it was the largest, most powerful cruiser that had ever come from Triumph Motorcycles.

-The only downside to the first generation Rocket III is that it was a bit of a pudgy bike, at 800 lbs wet.
+The only downside to the first-generation Rocket III is that it was a bit of a fat bike at 800 lbs (wet).
 Yet, as the muscle car saying goes, “There’s no replacement for displacement,” and the equivalent of 140 cubic inches at the command of your right wrist just proves that point.

-The thing about the livewire is that it uses a triple-phase induction electric motor.
-This produces the equivalent of 52 lb-ft of torque and 74 HP.
-That doesn’t sound all that amazing… until you realize that all of that power and torque is available at 0 RPM.
-The instant your right wrist twists, you have all the torque in the world, and it veritably launches the Livewire down the road faster than all but the most powerful sportbikes.
+The Livewire is powered by the company’s ‘Revelation’ motor, producing the equivalent of 100hp and 84 ft-lb of torque.
+This doesn’t sound like a lot… until you realize that all of that power and torque is available at 0 RPM.
+The instant your right wrist twists, the Livewire will launch you down the road faster than a lot of sportbikes out there.

-The second generation of Triumph’s Rocket III, this time stylised as the Rocket 3, the GT version was launched in 2019 to wide acclaim.
-A total evolution of its first generation brother, the new Rocket 3 GT is lighter, more powerful, and, incredibly, a full half a second faster than its older brother.
+The second generation of Triumph’s Rocket III, this time stylized as the Rocket 3, was launched in 2019 to wide acclaim.
+A total evolution of its first-generation brother, the new Rocket 3 GT is lighter, more powerful, and, incredibly, a full half a second faster than its older brother.

-This comes about from the gigantic 2,458 cc inline triple that could quite easily be used in a small city car.
-This new engine fires out 164 lb-ft of torque and the equivalent of about a million HP, or so it feels when you’re hanging onto the handlebars by your fingertips because of how fast this beast slingshots itself to 60.
-And, due to that heavy duty engine, it doesn’t seem to want to obey the laws of physics as it will just keep accelerating until those laws catch up, or your right wrist relaxes!
+This comes about from the gigantic 2,458cc inline triple — the largest on a production motorcycle to date.
+This new engine fires out 165hp and 163lb-ft of torque, so it feels you’re hanging onto the handlebars by your fingertips because of how fast this beast slingshots itself to 60mph.
+And, due to that heavy-duty engine, it doesn’t seem to want to obey the laws of physics as it will just keep accelerating until those laws catch up or your right wrist relaxes!

-Ducati intended for the name of the Diavel1260 S to sound a lot like “devil.”
-Not so much a sport cruiser as a cruiser body style placed over a monstrous sportbike, the Diavel will shred its rear tire at the mere mention of throttle.
-And to think, this is the third generation of this insane bike, with a 1,262 Testatretta high-angle V-twin engine, “only” makes 95 lb-ft of torque and 157 HP.
+Ducati says the Diavel (which means “devil” in the Bolognese dialect) got its name because of how it looks.
+Not so much a sports cruiser as a cruiser body style placed over a monstrous sportbike, the Diavel will shred its rear tire at the mere mention of the throttle.
+And to think, this is the third generation of this insane bike, with a 1,262 Testatretta high-angle V-twin engine, “only” makes 162hp and 95 lb-ft of torque.

-We put the only in quotes there because this Italian devil weighs in at 480 lbs soaking wet with a brick strapped to the handlebars.
-That gives it a power-to-weight ratio of 0.3 HP per pound of weight.
-Compare that to a supercar such as the Ferrari 488, which has 0.23 HP per pound of weight, and you can see why this Ducati absolutely flies!
+We put the only in quotes because this Italian devil weighs in at 487lbs (dry).
+That gives it a power-to-weight ratio of 0.33hp per pound of weight.
+Compare that to a supercar such as the Ferrari 488, which has 0.23hp per pound of weight, and you can see why this Ducati absolutely flies!

 #1: 2009-2020 Yamaha VMAX

-Introduced in 2009, nothing that has come to market since has been able to beat the Yamaha VMAX.
+Introduced in 2009 and discontinued in 2020, nothing that has come to market since has been able to beat the Yamaha VMAX.
 It’s even there in the name, as in physics, the maximum velocity of an object is reported as V-max.
 It doesn’t have the biggest engine at 1,679 ccs in a V-four.
 It doesn’t have the most torque at 123 lb-ft.
 It doesn’t weigh the least at 694 lbs.

-What it does have, however, is the most mechanical horsepower at almost exactly 200.
-Combined with the torque to get the bike moving, that mechanical horsepower propels this utter power cruiser through the legal speed limit on many highways in spot on 2.5 seconds.
-It beggars belief that this unassuming cruiser can quite literally leave anything but the newest, 1,000 HP+ hypercars behind.
+However, what it does have is the most mechanical horsepower at almost exactly 200hp.
+Combined with the torque to get the bike moving, that mechanical horsepower propels this utter power cruiser through the legal speed limit on many highways in just 2.5 seconds.
+It beggars belief that this unassuming cruiser can quite literally leave anything but the newest 1,000hp+ hypercars behind.